wangyuesong0/maven/README.md

 - Java 1.7+123123
 - Maven 3.0.5 or later12321

-Run Maven, specifying a location into which the completed Maven distro should be installed:
+Run Maven, specifying a location into which the completed 4214214Maven distro should be installed:

 ```
 mvn -DdistributionTargetFolder="$HOME/app/maven/apache-maven-3.4.x-SNAPSHOT" clean package